BlackArrowGang/Arsenal/quiver/aws-rds-proxy/README.md

 # **AWS RDS Proxy: The Key to Flexibility, Security, and High Performance**

-🛰️AWS RDS Proxy makes managing and scaling databases on Amazon RDS easier.
+🔄AWS RDS Proxy makes managing and scaling databases on Amazon RDS easier.
 It boosts performance, handles failovers smoothly, and simplifies database tasks.
-With connection pooling, it optimizes resource usage, ensuring efficient operations and better security.
+With connection pooling, it optimizes resource usage, ensuring efficient operations and better security.⚡️🔒

 ## **Table of contents**